Amateur Radio

 Ex-Alta 3

-Ex-Alta 3 will be designed to transmit satellite telemetry beacons as AX.25 packets.
+Ex-Alta 3 will transmit satellite telemetry beacons as AX.25 packets.
 This will allow the amateur radio community to receive beacon packets from the satellite.
 More information for amateurs interested in receiving and decoding Ex-Alta 3 beacons will be made available as the project matures.

 About the Satellite